davedean/ubuntu-macbookair/README.md

 ### Color Profile

-You can copy your icc color profile from OSX, in `/Library/ColorSync/Profiles/Displays.` to your Ubuntu install.
+You can copy your icc color profile from OSX, in `/Library/ColorSync/Profiles/Displays` to your Ubuntu install.
+Your .icc file will be named something like `Color LCD-EC8836A8-9252C-B558-A128-05BC224C42B8.icc`

 To get KDE to load it, install `colord-kde`:

 `sudo apt install colord-kde`

-Then you can load 'Color Corrections', select your monitor, and use the 'Add Profile' button to load your .icc file.
+Then you can load the 'Color Corrections' panel in 'System Settings', select your monitor, and use the 'Add Profile' button to load your .icc file.

 ## Other stuff I installed